Digital Equipment Corporation, once a leader in the computer market for decades, does not exist today. Why?

 Do you want to know:

-- What your competitors are working on behind the curtains?
+- What are your competitors working on behind the curtains?

 - Which new products may hit the market in the next 1 to 2 years?

-- Where you should channelize your efforts?
+- Where should you channel your efforts?

 Authored by: Anjali Chopra, Senior Business Analyst in collaboration with Mahesh Maan, Team Lead, Search Team